-The board of directors recommends voting "FOR" the election of Joshua Resnick and Christopher Ashton as the Class I directors, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2026.
+The board of directors recommends voting "FOR" the election of James McArthur and Habib Joseph Dable as the Class II directors, to serve for a three-year term ending at the annual meeting of stockholders to be held in 2027.
+Abstentions, withheld votes and broker non-votes will have no effect on the outcome of the election of the directors.